 As you might expect, though, vaping doesn’t quite work that way.
 So, what do tobacco vapes really taste like?
-The answer isn’t actually so simple.
+The answer is actually not so simple.

 To understand why tobacco e-liquids are so different from tobacco cigarettes, the first thing you need to understand is how tobacco e-liquids are made and what’s actually in them.